 At first blush, it would appear difficult to trade off a combination procedure's robustness against its variance when the bias of one of its inputs is potentially infinite.
 Consider, however, an oracle who knows a bound B on the magnitude of the restricted estimator's bias.
-Such an oracle, if sufficiently ambiguity averse, will seek an estimator that is min- imax under this constraint: i.e., a function of the restricted and unrestricted estimators that minimizes worst case risk subject to the bound B. Such B-minimax estimators have a particularly simple structure, corresponding to a Bayes estimator utilizing a discrete least favorable prior on the restricted estimator's bias and an independent flat prior on the parameter of interest.
-When B = 0, the oracle knows that the unrestricted and restricted estimators are unbiased for the same parameter; consequently, the 0-minimax estimator amounts to the efficiently weighted Generalized Method of Moments (GMM) estimator.
-By contrast, when $B = \infty$ , the oracle knows the restricted estimator is hopelessly biased; hence, the $\infty$ -minimax estimator corresponds to the unrestricted estimator.
+Given the emphasis on minimax estimation procedures in modern empirical research, it is natural for the oracle to exploit its prior knowledge by searching for a function of the restricted and unrestricted estimators that minimizes worst case risk subject to the bound B. Such B-minimax estimators have a particularly simple structure, corresponding to a Bayes estimator utilizing a discrete least favorable prior on the restricted estimator's bias and an independent flat prior on the parameter of interest.
+When B=0, the oracle knows that the unrestricted and restricted estimators are unbiased for the same parameter; consequently, the 0-minimax estimator amounts to the efficiently weighted Generalized Method of Moments (GMM) estimator.
+By contrast, when $B = \infty$, the oracle fears that the restricted estimator is hopelessly biased; hence, the ∞ -minimax estimator corresponds to the unrestricted estimator.
 For intermediate values of B, the B-minimax estimator involves a type of shrinkage of the bias estimate towards zero that is used to adjust the GMM estimator for expected biases.